John-Limb/John-limb.github.io/_posts/2022-09-22-Longhorn-on-k3s.md

 ```
 You should see that your volume has mounted into the folder you created above.

-## installing open ISCI
+## installing open ISCSI
-You will need to install open ISCI so longhorn can interact with storage on other nodes
+You will need to install open ISCSI so longhorn can interact with storage on other nodes
 ```shell
 sudo apt-get install open-iscsi
 ```